 Maintaining IT infrastructure is an overwhelming challenge in the digital age.
 This challenge has led to the proliferation of managed service providers (MSPs) over the last decade.

 When searching for an MSP, how should you vet the candidates?
 Below are some managed service provider interview questions to ask, broken down into two categories.
 The first six are business-oriented questions and the next four are operational.

 The Importance of Evaluating a Managed Service Provider

 IT services are core to your revenue generation.
 These days, there are no aspects of the business that do not depend on a properly functioning IT infrastructure.
-As we’ve observed, the increasing complexity of that infrastructure has naturally led to outsourcing IT management and monitoring to companies that specialize on keeping it all running.
+As we’ve observed, the increasing complexity of that infrastructure has naturally led to the outsourcing of IT management and monitoring to companies that specialize in keeping it all running.

 Your relationship with your MSP is huge.
 The truth is, you’re not just purchasing a service, you’re entering a partnership – a partnership as crucial to your organization’s overall success as any that you will enter.

-Ask these business questions during the first sales pitch.
-There should be no hesitation – your candidates should have responses ready for each:
+When evaluating MSPs, ask these business questions during the first sales pitch.
+There should be no hesitation – your potential managed service providers should have responses ready for each.

 Are the MSP’s engineers and techs already up to speed on the latest and greatest?
 Can they help you determine which technologies are appropriate for you and which won’t offer you any benefit?

 MSP Question #4: How will your managed service enable better collaboration and innovation within our organization?